jeffep/RP2040-v6-HAT-C/examples/loopback/README.md

 If you are using W6100-EVB-Pico, you can skip '1.
 Combine...'

-1. Connect the WIZnet Ethernet module to your Raspberry Pi Pico.
+1. (optional) Connect the WIZnet Ethernet module to your Raspberry Pi Pico.

 2. Connect an ethernet cable to WIZnet Ethernet module, using the W6100-EVB-Pico ethernet port.

 3. Connect the Raspberry Pi Pico and W6100-EVB-Pico to a desktop or laptop using a 5 pin micro USB cable.
+OR connect the Wiznet directly to a desktop USB port for power and connectivity.